mahmudabir/todo-service/README.md

 ```
 Responses:
 * 200 Success wrapper with message "Registered successfully." or validation errors.

+### Postman Collection (Pre-configured OAuth2)
+A Postman collection (`Todo Web API.postman_collection.json`) and environment (`Todo Service Environment.postman_environment.json`) are included at the repository root.

+Reviewer Convenience:
+* The collection description mirrors this README for context.
+* Requests already include the Bearer auth placeholder or are wired for the OAuth2 password flow.
+* To authenticate: open the collection's Authorization tab (set to OAuth2), click Get New Access Token (it uses the same token URL `/api/auth/token`), supply `user1` / `Pass@123`, then Postman auto-injects the token into subsequent requests.
+* Environment variables: `base_url`, maybe `access_token` (auto-updated when saving token) — adjust `base_url` if your dev port differs.

+This setup minimizes reviewer effort: no manual cURL crafting, single click to authorize and exercise endpoints.

 ## Users API (Requires Bearer Token)
 Base Route: `/api/users` (This api were just to manupulate user data via API)